 So if your kids are stuck on a problem and can't figure it out, think of a way to show them in the physical realm what you want them to figure out.
 For example, give them an intimidating pile of beans and tell your kids to count them.
 That might seem hard.
 Next, have them separate the big pile into smaller piles of 10.
 Then replace each pile of 10 beans with 1 popsicle stick with a 10 written on it.
 Then count the popsicle sticks to find the total number of beans.
 This activity will help them understand and remember why we use base 10.

-Math facts are a necessary evil, so please make sure your kids learn them.
-(You don't want them counting on their fingers when they get to calculus!)
+Math facts are a necessary skill, so please make sure your kids learn them.
+(You don't want them counting on their fingers when they get to algebra!)

 So there they are: the 3 Rs.
 If you do these with your children, you're doing plenty to provide your children with an outstanding education that will serve them well.